Megha-2217/KRISHNA-MART/README.md

-# KRISHNA-MART
+# KRISHNA MART DASHBOARD
-🎯Objective:-
+This project prevent an interactive Excel Dashboard to explore and analyze sales.
+The dashboard provides insights into order of sales, monthly order, purches, order status etc.

+🎯Project Objective:-

-Kishna Mart wants to create an annual sales report for 2022.
-So that, Krishna Mart can understant their customers satisfaction and grow more sales in 2023.
+ Created this an annual sales report for krishna mart to help them understand their customers better and drive sales growth in 2023.

-🎯Requirement of Krishna Mart:-
+ equirement of Krishna Mart:-
 * Compare the sales and orders.
 * Which month got the highest sales and ordes?
 * Who purchesed more men or women in 2022?